 The Finnish Emigrant Museum

 The Finnish Emigrant Museum was founded in 2006.
 The Museum documents and shows the history and the present-day of emigration, immigration and internal migration.
 The task of the Museum is also to collect, preserve, research and set out material concerning migration.
-The Emigrant Museum acts as a meeting place and an information center for those who are interested in international events and those who are searching for information about their roots.
+The Emigrant Museum acts as a meeting place and an information center for those who are interested in international events.

 The Finnish Emigrant Museum collects artifacts, photographs, archives, literature and records related to migration.
 The Finnish Emigrant Museum arranges seminars, lectures and other events, and shows permanent and temporary exhibitions.